slotThe/slotThe.github.io/about.md

 If you're interested in my publications, you can check out my name on the [arXiv].
 I've also given some talks, with a few slides available [here](https://tony-zorman.com/research.html#talks).

+In my copious free time[^1] I like to hack on [free software], play the guitar, boulder a little bit too enthusiastically for my own good, and watch classic movies.
+I also spend way too much money on (good) coffee and tea.

-As for the site itself: everything is statically generated—with the power of [hakyll] and [pandoc]—from markdown.
+This website is statically generated from markdown by means of [hakyll] and [pandoc].
 The [full source code][site] is available, and a separate page detailing some design decisions is [here](./site.html).
 <label for="mn-configs" class="margin-toggle">&#8853;</label>